Alphaperry/static-site-deploy/README.md

 │       └── deploy.yml        # CI/CD GitHub Actions pipeline
 └── README.md

     Requirements
 Before you begin, ensure you have:

-✅ An AWS account with access to create EC2 instances
+An AWS account with access to create EC2 instances

-✅ Terraform installed locally
+Terraform installed locally

-✅ A GitHub account and this repository created
+A GitHub account and this repository created

-✅ An EC2 key pair (public/private)
+An EC2 key pair (public/private)

-✅ Your EC2 instance's public IP address

  Setup Instructions
 1. Clone the Repo